-The schematool determines the SQL scripts that are required to initialize or upgrade the schema and then executes those scripts against the metastore database.
-The metastore database connection information such as JDBC URL, JDBC driver, and database credentials are extracted from the Hive configuration.
+The schematool determines the SQL scripts that are required to initialize or upgrade the schema and then executes those scripts against the backend database.
+The metastore database connection information such as JDBC URL, JDBC driver and database credentials are extracted from the Hive configuration.
 You can provide alternate database credentials if needed.

-The following options are available as part of the schematool package:
+The following options are available as part of the schematool package.

+'''

+$ schematool -help

+usage: schemaTool

+-dbType <databaseType>

+Metastore database type

+-dryRun

-\$ schematool -help usage: schemaTool -dbType <databasetype> -dryRun</databasetype> Metastore database type List SQL scripts (no execute)
+List SQL scripts (no execute)

+-help

--help Print this message
+Print this message

+-info

--info Show config and schema details
+Show config and schema details

+-initSchema

--initSchema Schema initialization
+Schema initialization

+-initSchemaTo <initTo>

--initSchemaTo <initto></initto> Schema initialization to a version
+Schema initialization to a version

+-passWord <password>

--passWord <password></password> Override config file password
+Override config file password

+-upgradeSchema

--upgradeSchema Schema upgrade
+Schema upgrade

+-upgradeSchemaFrom <upgradeFrom>

--upgradeSchemaFrom <upgradefrom></upgradefrom> Schema upgrade from a version
+Schema upgrade from a version

+-userName <user>

--userName <user></user> Override config file user name
+Override config file user name

--validate Validate the database
+-verbose

--verbose Only print SQL statements
+Only print SQL statements

+'''

-The dbType option must always be specified and can be one of the following:
+The dbType option should always be specified and can be one of the following: